 Case 39 (2009) is a psychological horror film directed by Christian Alvart who is also familiar with his space-horror movie Pandorum (2009).
 Case 39 is well recognized for its excellent plot progression and character developments.
 The movie is also

-Case 39 Storyline & Ending Explanation in Details
+Case 39 Ending Explanation and Plot Details in Details

 * * * Spoiler Alert – If you haven’t seen the movie yet, turn back now! * * *